thiagooliveiraaa/liferay-portal/workspaces/liferay-sample-workspace/client-extensions/README.markdown

 ## Client Extensions

+Client extensions are the recommended way of customizing Liferay.
+Modules and themes are supported for backwards compatibility.

+To deploy all client extensions, go to `liferay-sample-workspace/client-extensions` and type `gw deploy`.

+To deploy a specific client textension, go to `liferay-sample-workspace` and type `gw :client-extensions:liferay-sample-etc-cron:deploy`
+### liferay-sample-custom-element-5

+### liferay-sample-etc-cron

 ### liferay-sample-etc-frontend-1

 This sample was created to showcase that you can combine multiple client extensions in a single `client-extension.yaml`.